MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/warhead.md

 * Primitive Type: Bool
 * Keywords: ```countdown```

-When retrieving, returns where the warhead is currently counting down to detonation.
+When retrieving, returns whether the warhead is currently counting down to detonation.

 When setting, will either start or stop the countdown based on the input value.

 ```
 #Check if counting down
 if the "Trap Warhead" countdown is on
+  Print "Timer is ticking..."

 #start the countdown
 start the "Trap Warhead" countdown